 Recognize customer concerns around collecting data early in product and business planning, and make the implications of privacy concerns explicit.
 Honesty and transparency are very much the watchwords, whereas schemes such as the aforementioned Aviva Drive app help to show exactly how data is being put to use – in this case creating savings in the policyholder’s pocket (provided they are a safe driver!).

-So, with a rapidly changing landscape and customer expectations shifting – not to mention the glut of new InsurTech startups shaking up the industry – acting to create a superior customer experience is more important than ever.
+With a rapidly changing landscape and customer expectations shifting – not to mention the glut of new InsurTech startups shaking up the industry – acting to create a superior customer experience in insurance is more important than ever.